oww3 eagle

 Six reasons parents LOVE taking their families to Old World Wisconsin

-This article was written with and sponsored by Old World Wisconsin.
+This article was written with and originally sponsored by Old World Wisconsin.

 Lake Country Family Fun loves everything about Old World Wisconsin!
 We personally go there every year and in different seasons, and always experience something new.
-Our readers love to share their experience of OWW, too!
-The attraction is celebrated with free children’s admission on weekends through the month of September!
+Our readers love to share their experience of OWW, too.

 Situated just outside of Eagle, in Waukesha County, Old World Wisconsin gives your family the opportunity to travel through time and experience the world of Wisconsin’s early immigrants.
 Step into the daily lives of the people who called this world home as you help with chores and cooking, try your hand at crafts and trades, and play – yes, even the grown-ups!
 Help stoke the fire in the blacksmith shop, pick veggies in the gardens, dye and spin wool, roll pie crusts, collect chicken eggs, try on wooden clogs, race high-wheel bicycles and more.
 This is where history comes alive!